markgreenwood/image-gallery/app/README.md

 ## Tests

+### Unit Testing

 The accompanying test suites can be run using the 'npm test' command from the `/app` and `/server` subdirectories, as appropriate.

+### Sample Data for Demonstration

+You can populate a sample database by going to the `/server` subdirectory and running `node loadSampleData.js`.
+Make sure you have an instance of Mongo running first.
+This will drop the existing database, so make sure you're pointing to a database you can use just for testing.

 ## Contributors